10 Things About Postpartum Depression Your Ob-Gyn Wishes You Knew

-The symptoms, including crying more often than usual, feeling angry and withdrawing from loved ones, are more severe and tend to last longer than baby blues, she says.
+The symptoms—including crying more often than usual, feeling angry and withdrawing from loved ones—are more severe and tend to last longer than baby blues, she says.
 While rare, postpartum psychosis is the most severe form of postpartum psychiatric illness and causes symptoms that can put both the mother and her child in danger.
-The fear that you might hurt your child is a symptom of postpartum psychosis, not postpartum depression, and this is one of seven postpartum myths that can be dangerous to believe.
+The fear that you might hurt your child is a symptom of postpartum psychosis, not postpartum depression, and this is one of several postpartum myths that can be dangerous to believe.

 Dads get it too

-It’s true: Men suffer from postpartum depression too.
-Slightly more than 10 percent of new dads become depressed before or after their baby’s birth, according to research in JAMA.
+It’s true: There’s such a thing as male postpartum depression.
+Slightly less than 10 percent of new dads become depressed before or after their baby’s birth, according to 2020 research in the Journal of Affective Disorders.
 Symptoms can include sadness, loss of interest, sleep problems, and low energy, and they tend to peak three to six months after birth, the study showed.
 Younger dads, those with a history of depression, and those experiencing financial stress are most likely to experience depression, according to the CDC.

 Sleep plays a role

-Ask any new mom how much sleep she is getting, and you will likely be met with a seriously sarcastic eye roll.
+Ask any new mom how much sleep she is getting, and she’ll respond with a yawn.
 Sleep deprivation can cause or worsen feelings of being overwhelmed, Dr. Moore says.
 “We know sleep deprivation can aggravate every emotional and physical issue,” she warns.
 “Sometimes a new mom just needs a few hours of uninterrupted sleep to get back on track.”
 And there are ways for moms to get more sleep, says Dr. Sharma.
-“If you are breastfeeding, you can pump and then have another caregiver help out overnight so can get a longer sleep,” says Dr. Sharma.
+“If you are breastfeeding, you can pump and then have another caregiver help out overnight so you can get a longer sleep,” says Dr. Sharma.

 The risks aren’t clear

 Yes, a previous history of postpartum depression does increase the chances of it happening again, but there aren’t always easily identifiable risks.
 “Most of the time the only risk factor is having had a baby,” Dr. Moore says.
-Women with a history of severe premenstrual syndrome, a personal or family history of major depression, lack of social support and the occurrence of major negative life traumas such as losing their job or divorce may also increase the risks for developing postpartum depression.
-Some random acts of kindness that can help a new mom ease their burden during those hectic first few weeks.
+Women with a history of severe premenstrual syndrome, a personal or family history of major depression, lack of social support, and the occurrence of major negative life traumas such as losing their job or divorce may also increase the risks for developing postpartum depression.

 Moms need to talk about it

-Fully one in five new mothers who develop postpartum depression or another mood disorder after childbirth suffers in silence, a new study shows.
+Fully one in five new mothers who battle postpartum depression or another mood disorder after childbirth suffers in silence, a 2017 study in the Maternal and Child Health Journal found.
 “People don’t talk about it enough,” says Dr. Sharma.
-She gives all of her new moms a phone number for a psychiatrist specializing in reproductive issues as well as tips on how to cope with a newborn.
+She gives all of her new mom patients a phone number for a psychiatrist specializing in reproductive issues as well as tips on how to cope with a newborn.

 It is treatable

-Postpartum depression is common and treatable—with or without medications, but only if you ask for help, Dr. Sharma says.
+Postpartum depression is common and treatable—with or without medications, but only if you ask for assistance, Dr. Sharma says.
 “Medications or talk therapy can help.”

 You are not a bad mom

-The movie Bad Moms and A Bad Mom’s Christmas may have fetched lots of laughs, but bad mom guilt is no laughing matter.
 “Developing postpartum depression does not mean you are a bad mother or not cut to be a mother,” Dr. Moore stresses.
 “Taking antidepressants doesn’t mean you are crazy, it means you are a responsible and good mother.”
-Following tried-and-true advice from real moms can also help new moms adjust to motherhood.

 Prevention is possible

-Women who have had postpartum depression in the past are up to 46 times more likely to develop it again, according to research out of Copenhagen, Denmark.
+Women who have had it in the past are up to 46 times more likely to develop postpartum depression again, according to 2017 research published in PLOS Medicine.
 “Women at high risk for postpartum depression can safely take medication during pregnancy to reduce their risk of recurrence,” says David Straker, DO, a staff psychiatrist at several New York Hospitals including New York Presbyterian-Columbia.
 “I will recommend antidepressants during pregnancy or that the end of pregnancy to prevent a postpartum episode in high-risk women.”